 No bathing or soaking until the incisions are completely healed, usually 7-10 days.

 Start your physical therapy as prescribed, often this will be within 3-5 days after surgery.
 You will have a scheduled post-operative visit in a week to 10 days following your procedure.
 At that time, the surgeon will meet with you and discuss your surgery findings, pertinent information, future prognosis and rehabilitation plan.

 We will also give you recommendations regarding activity and limitations.
 Usually, we will check your progress once every month.

 You are encouraged to call our office with any questions that you may have after the procedure.
 You should call immediately should you develop a temperature greater than 101 F, numbness, tingling or calf pain in the operative leg, excessive drainage or excessive bleeding from the incisions, nausea or vomiting, uncontrolled pain or any other symptoms that you have concerns about.

-Patients older than 20 are asked to take 1 full sized aspirin (325mg) for 5-7 days following surgery to prevent blood clots.
+Patients older than 20 are asked to take 1 baby aspirin (81 mg) twice daily for 14 days following surgery to prevent blood clots.
 If you are allergic to aspirin or have a medical reason not to take aspirin, please let us know.